Jackson Ward

-Jackson Ward is a historically African-American district in Richmond, Virginia with a long tradition of African-American businesses.
+Jackson Ward, previously known as Central Wards, is a historically African-American district in Richmond, Virginia, with a long tradition of African-American businesses.
 It is located less than a mile from the Virginia State Capitol, sitting to the west of Court End and north of Broad Street.
 It was listed as a National Historic Landmark District in 1978.
 "Jackson Ward" was originally the name of the area's political district within the city, or ward, from 1871 to 1905, yet has remained in use long after losing its original meaning.

 History

 Center of black commerce, entertainment and religion

-After the American Civil War, previously free blacks joined freed slaves and their descendants and created a thriving African-American business community, and became known as the "Black Wall Street of America."
+After the American Civil War, previously free black people joined freed slaves and their descendants and created a thriving African-American business community, and became known as the "Black Wall Street of America."
 Leaders included such influential people as John Mitchell, Jr., editor of the Richmond Planet, an African American newspaper.

 Maggie L. Walker was the first woman to charter and serve as president of an American bank, all the more remarkable an accomplishment as she was both African-American and was mobility-impaired.
 The Maggie L. Walker National Historic Site at her former Jackson Ward home is operated by the National Park Service and the house was designated a National Historic Site in 1978 and opened as a museum in 1985.

-Giles Beecher Jackson was the first African American to practice law before the Supreme Court of Virginia, he was active in the neighborhood and has a "Giles B. Jackson Day" on April 17th (starting in 2007) and a historic landmark in his honor at the intersection of North 2nd Street and East Clay Street.
+Giles Beecher Jackson was the first African American to practice law before the Supreme Court of Virginia, he was active in the neighborhood and has a "Giles B. Jackson Day" on April 17 (starting in 2007) and a historic landmark in his honor at the intersection of North 2nd Street and East Clay Street.